-Yes - TBS has approximately 180 partner universities with which we engage in exchange programs, dual degrees and double degrees, depending on the program taken.
+Yes - TBS has more than 200 partner universities with which we engage in exchange programs, dual degrees and double degrees, depending on the program taken.

 What are the language requirements for a student who is not a native English/French speaker?

 For each program there is a minimum TOEFL and/or IELTS score.
 For international students who would like to study a program taught in French, they must provide a TAGE-MAGE score.